-- Undergraduate minors in nonprofit leadership, affiliated with the Nonprofit Leadership Alliance, formerly American Humanics.
+- Undergraduate programs, affiliated with the Nonprofit Leadership Alliance, formerly American Humanics.

 Undergraduate courses are offered on Tuesdays and Thursdays at the Kalamazoo campus.

-Graduate courses are offered at the Main Campus in Kalamazoo (mostly with 6:00 to 9:00 p.m. weekly meetings on weekdays) or at Cooley Law School building in Lansing in a hybrid format (with four face-to-face weekend meetings).
+Graduate courses are offered at the main campus in Kalamazoo (mostly with 6 to 9 p.m. weekly meetings on weekdays) or at Cooley Law School building in Lansing in a hybrid format (with four face-to-face weekend meetings).